NazmusSadat01/CodeAlpha_Credit-Scoring-model/README.md

 ## Objective

-Predict whether a customer is **creditworthy or not** using machine learning.
+Predict whether a customer is "creditworthy or not" using machine learning.

 ## Model